Babalion/tweezer-dynamics/README.md

 **A cluster optimized Python based simulation framework to simulate 1D Rydberg tweezer dynamics utilizing tensor network methods.**

-The parameters of the simulation can be changed in `mps_simulation.py`.
-Different initial states and hamiltonians can be added in the file `tweezer_dynamics_utils.py`.
+The parameters of the simulation can be changed in `mpsPhonons.py`.
+Different initial states and hamiltonians can be added in the file `initialStatesClass.py`.

 During the simulation, after every timestep all results are stored to a new dataframe in HDF5 file format.
 This leads to large files with redundant values while adding a layer of security for timeouts or crashing simulations.
-Moreover, a SLURM array job launched with `runArrayJob.slurm` creates many of those files.
+Moreover, a SLURM array job launched with `runArray.slurm` creates many of those files.
-To remove the redundancy and combine array result data after a successful simulation ,the script `minify_h5_results.py` can be used.
+To remove the redundancy and combine array result data after a successful simulation ,the script `minify_h5.py` can be used.

-Data can be plotted and analyzed with `plot_dataset.py`.
+Data can be plotted and analyzed with `plotMultipleDataSets.py`.

 Old simulation data with corresponding figures can be found in `./data/`